-USS PORT ROYAL is the last ship of the TICONDEROGA class and the last cruiser in the Navy built in the 20th century.
+USS PORT ROYAL is the last ship in the TICONDEROGA - class and the last cruiser in the Navy built in the 20th century.

 |General Characteristics:||Keel Laid: October 18, 1991|